souvik666/ghost-auth/README.md

 # API Documentation

-you can fins the API documentation here [LINK](https://ghost-auth-service.herokuapp.com/) to use the api you will need and API-KEY please get your API key from this website LINK
+you can find the API documentation here [LINK](https://ghost-auth-service.herokuapp.com/) to use the api or the npm package you will need an API-KEY please get your API key from this website LINK

 ## FLOW